NikiAOE/ActualWebsite/README.md

   <link href="/retrostyle.css" rel="stylesheet">
 </html>

-# What is this about?
+# Context
-Sleeping times in general + an interesting google search I did Sleeping Times Log (whenever I remember, and i'm sorry to my parents)
+I was thinking that recording my sleeping times would be funny for both peers(and the fact I'm ok with them seeing this), my parents, and myself.
+However, to fufill the requirement of needing to know enough about the topic, I asked myself something interesting: **Why do people willingly sleep late despite being able to sleep earlier?**

 <html>
   <img src="https://cdn-icons-png.flaticon.com/512/10862/10862163.png" alt="Generic Moon Image">
 </html>

-## Why do you sleep so late???
+## Why do you sleep so late??? - My Personal Experience
 Because either:
 - I felt like it (wanted to watch yt or something)
 - I'm up doing "homework" supposedly (i am don't doubt me pls) :skull: